sbloedel/customer-service/README.md

 - Due to time constraints, there are limited unit tests.
 We need to go back and cover some areas that were skipped including some of the CRUD operations and utility classes.
 - Search for 'TODO:' in the code and you will see notes on areas that need further implementation consideration
 - I added a basic Winston logger that can be used to send a JSON formatted log message to Sumologic or Logz.
+- Authentication has not been implemented at this time.
+It would need to be implemented before deploying to PROD.
+- Need to consider Swagger documentation for this API which has not been done yet

 ## Prerequisites
 Install [Docker](https://www.docker.com/)